KarlGustavR/FormParamsObject/README.md

 #### 2. Enter different parameters by clicking "Set Parameter"

-#### 3. After all parameters have been added, click "Execute Algorithm
+#### 3. After all parameters have been added, click "Execute Algorithm"